-Jewish Cultural Heritage in Budapest
+Jewish cultural heritage in Budapest

-Budapest has the biggest Jewish community in central eastern Europe, with an active religious, artistic and historical heritage.
-Through centuries the Hungarian and Jewish history has been so entwined that it is almost inseparable.
+Budapest has the biggest Jewish community in Central Eastern Europe, with an active religious, artistic and historical heritage.
+Through the centuries, Hungarian and Jewish history has been so entwined that it is almost inseparable.
 Jews played and play an important role in the country's economic, cultural and political life.

 We visit the Synagogue triangle, which shows different views of Jewry in Budapest.
-The tour includes an interior visit to the Dohány Street Synagogue, which is the largest in Europe and local guided tour in the Jewish Museum, which has an important and unique collection of art pieces from Hungary and Eastern Europe.
+The tour includes an interior visit to the Dohány Street Synagogue, which is the largest in Europe and a local guided tour in the Jewish Museum, which has an important and unique collection of art pieces from Hungary and Eastern Europe.
 You will see The Martyrs' Cemetery where thousands were buried, who were killed during the WWII.
 Our next stop will be the Raoul Wallenberg Memorial Park with the Tree of Life which was created to remind us of those who perished in the Holocaust.
 We pass by the Heroes' Temple, built in memory of the Jewish soldiers who gave their lives for Austria-Hungary during WWI.